-3.6.2 Checking Oil Level
+3.5.2 Checking Oil Level

 - 1. Stop the screen for a sufficient length of time to allow all oil to drain to the bottom of the housing. - 2.
-Remove the oil level indicator plug from housing. - 3.
+Remove the oil level indicator plug from housing (3043-0). - 3.
 The correct oil level is to the bottom edge of the indicator hole.

-The oil level plug should only be removed when the screen is not in operation.
+The oil level plug should only be removed when the screen is not in operation and has had time to cool.
 Replace the plug before resuming screen operation.

-3.6.3 Adding Oil
+3.5.3 Adding Oil

-Remove the breather vent (3050-0) on top of the housing.
+Remove the breather vent (3050-0) on top of the housing and the oil level indicator (3043-0).
 Add only enough oil to bring the reservoir pool to the correct level.